WhisperinCheetah/seam-carver/README.md

 # Seam Carver

 > [!WARNING]
 > This repository needs cleaning up.
-The code and user experience urgent improvement.
+The code and user experience need urgent improvement.

-Seam carver is an outrageously cool algorithm for fluid resizing of images.
-In it's current state it only calculates the gradient magnitude and luminance image of the input image.
-The actual seam cutting is something I'll be working on in the coming days and weeks.

-This repository contains -O3 compiled object files for quick testing purposes.
-It makes it really easy to recompile with -O3 enabled.

-In the current state you cannot yet give it an image path and see the realtime resizing.
-This will be a feature for in the near future.
+Seam carver is an outrageously cool algorithm used to resize images.
+It's designed such that when an image is resized, it removes as little information as possible such that whole rows of pixels can be removed without it being visible.

 ## Quick start